NMN nucleosidase

+NMN nucleosidase is an enzyme characterised from Escherichia coli that catalyzes the hydrolysis of nicotinamide mononucleotide (NMN) to D-ribose 5-phosphate and nicotinamide:

-This enzyme belongs to the family of hydrolases, specifically those glycosylases that hydrolyse N-glycosyl compounds.
+This enzyme is a hydrolase, specifically a glycosylase that hydrolyses N-glycosyl compounds.
 The systematic name of this enzyme class is nicotinamide-nucleotide phosphoribohydrolase.
 Other names in common use include NMNase, nicotinamide mononucleotide nucleosidase, nicotinamide mononucleotidase, NMN glycohydrolase, and NMNGhase.
-This enzyme participates in nicotinate and nicotinamide metabolism.